This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your PHP may teach you exercises to help remove mucus so you can breathe more easily.
+Your healthcare provider may teach you exercises to help remove mucus so you can breathe more easily.
 These exercises may be used along with machines or special devices to help decrease your symptoms and risk for infection.

-Ask your PHP about the best exercise plan for you.
+Ask your healthcare provider about the best exercise plan for you.
 Physical activities can help loosen secretions in your airways and lungs, and help you breathe more easily.

 Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 You may need to eat foods that have extra calories, fat, vitamins, or calcium.
-Ask your PHP if you need to be on a special diet.
+Ask your healthcare provider if you need to be on a special diet.

 Do not smoke:

 If you smoke, it is never too late to quit.
 Smoke can make your coughing or breathing worse.
-Ask your PHP for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.